 Self-pay (no plan)$75-$200$600-$1,400 full mouthAsk for 10-20% cash discount

 Deep-dive guides: with insurance, without insurance, Medicare, Medicaid.
-PPO and HMO ranges come from Delta Dental, MetLife, and Cigna Dental published 2025 EOB averages projected forward.
+PPO and HMO patterns reflect the standard plan designs Delta Dental, MetLife, and Cigna Dental publish for their plans; your own explanation of benefits is the definitive number.

 What pushed 2026 prices up

 Three pressures combined to raise cleaning prices going into 2026.
 The first is dental hygienist wages.
-The BLS Occupational Employment Statistics show median hygienist hourly pay climbed from $39.40 in 2022 to roughly $46 in 2025, a 17% rise in three years.
+BLS Occupational Employment and Wage Statistics put the median dental hygienist wage at $47.16 per hour, $98,100 a year (May 2025 OEWS, occupation 29-1292, checked June 2026), after several years of strong increases as practices competed for scarce hygienists.
 Hygienist labor is the largest variable cost in a cleaning appointment; when their wages rise, the appointment fee follows within 6 to 12 months because most practices reprice annually rather than continuously.

 The second pressure is consumables and equipment.
-Single-use ultrasonic scaler tips, polishing prophy paste, fluoride varnish, sterilization pouches, and PPE have all risen 8% to 14% in real cost since 2022 per dental-supply-distributor invoices.
-Many practices buy through Henry Schein, Patterson Dental, or Benco; their published wholesale catalogs are a reasonable indicator.
-A single cleaning consumes roughly $8 to $14 of consumables; that line item is now $12 to $18 in 2026.
+Single-use ultrasonic scaler tips, polishing prophy paste, fluoride varnish, sterilization pouches, and PPE have all risen in cost since 2022.
+Many practices buy through Henry Schein, Patterson Dental, or Benco; their wholesale catalogs are the reference if you want to track the line item.
+Each cleaning consumes a modest but real amount of consumables, and practices reprice annually to recover it.

 The third pressure is malpractice insurance and rent.
 Commercial rent in dental-heavy submarkets (Manhattan, San Francisco, downtown LA) has risen faster than CPI; malpractice premiums have risen more modestly but cumulatively.
 These show up as gradual fee escalation in metro markets but barely affect rural rates.
 The net effect: the urban-rural gap is widening in 2026, not narrowing.